On the Transferability of Adversarial Attacksagainst Neural Text Classifier: Highly-Transferable Examples

-To evaluate the ensembles found by the population-based algorithm, we ask a senior researcher to select the ensembles as competitors.
-This researcher uses a simple strategy to make selection: first choose the model whose adversarial examples yield the highest transferability, and then gradually add complementary models which are different from those already in the ensemble in the aspects of input form, architecture, and embedding type.
-We list the ensembles selected by the algorithm or human expert in Appendix \ref{appendix:ensemlbe_models}.
+In order to evaluate the ensembles found by the population-based algorithm, we ask a senior researcher to select the ensembles as a baseline.
+This researcher uses a simple strategy to make selection: first choose the model whose adversarial examples yield the highest transferability, and gradually add complementary models which are different from those already in the ensemble in the aspects of tokenization scheme, architecture, and embedding type.
+We list the ensembles selected by the algorithm and the human expert in Appendix A.4.

 In Figure \ref{fig:ensemble_comparison}, we show the transferability rates of the adversarial examples produced using the ensembles with various sizes on both AGNEWS and MR datasets under two attack algorithms (PWWS and GA).
 The reported transferability rates are averaged over all the remaining models except those used to produce the adversarial examples.
-We found that in most cases the adversarial examples produced using the ensembles founded by the proposed genetic algorithm transfer better across different models than those selected by human expert, especially when the ensemble size is small.
-The ensemble method clearly performs superior to a single model-based transfer method, and in some cases the transferability rates achieved by the ensemble method even go beyond the upper red dotted line.
-When the ensemble size is greater than $6$, the marginal gains in average transferability rate are negligible no matter what attack algorithm or dataset is used in our experimental setting.
-The transferability rates of the adversarial examples generated by GA grow more slowly than the rates of those by PWWS when the size of ensemble increases.
+We found that in most cases the adversarial examples produced using the ensemble founded by the genetic algorithm transfer better across different models than those selected by a human expert, especially when the ensemble size is small.
+The ensemble method performs superior to a single model-based transfer method, and in some cases the transferability rates achieved by the ensemble method even go beyond the upper red dotted line (i.e. the highest rates that can be achieved by using a single local model).
+When the ensemble size is greater than $6$, the marginal gains in average transferability rate decrease no matter what attack algorithm or dataset is used in our experimental setting.